There are mainly three types of Roofing Materials commonly used for flat roofs.

 Modified BitumenTorch Down is by far the most durable roofing material.
 Once a single ply torch down is coupled with a second layer Modified Bitumen Membrane, it becomes a Two Ply System that surpasses the quality and standards of all other roofing systems.

-EPDM Rubber Roofing materials are popular
+EPDM Rubber Roofing material is popular

 The biggest problem with EPDM Rubber Roofing Material is that the adhesives that are used to glue the seams together.
 The adhesive used is a contact cement and over the last 40 years have been recalled over five times.